musaubrian/musaubrian.github.io/content/posts/building-for-you.md

 What I wanted was very simple:
 - When I open a python project with a virtual env, activate it
-- LSP should still work (documentation | go to definition...)
+- LSP should still work (documentation, go to definition...)

 The first approach I took was just sourcing the virtual env as I'd normally do in the terminal.
 This didn't work because of how neovim handles subprocesses.